On the integrable hierarchy for the resolved conifold: Dispersionless limit

 The exponential $e^\Phi$ of the potential $\Phi$ of the (almost) Frobenius manifold will be henceforth called the \emph{topological tau function} of the principal hierarchy.

-\begin{rem} The first two equations of \eqref{eq:WDVV} imply that any solution $g$ necessarily has the form:
+\begin{rem} The first two equations of \eqref{eq:WDVV} imply that any solution $g$ necessarily has the form

 where $A$ is a function independent of $v$ while $B$ is a function independent of $v$ and $u$.
 Since we are only interested in the flows of the Hamiltonians, we can without loss of generality set $B$ to be identically zero.
 Conversely, any function $g = A(\xi,u)e^{\xi v}$ which also satisfies \eqref{eq:density-constraint} is a solution of \eqref{eq:WDVV}.
-Now consider the Mellin transforms:
+Now consider the following Mellin transforms, which are well-defined for $u>0$:

-This is of the form $A(\xi,u)e^{\xi v}$.
-Moreover, being an integral transform of $h$ and $\tilde h$, it satisfies \eqref{eq:density-constraint} with $f(u) = -\mathrm{Li}_3(e^{-u})$ as well.
+These are of the form $A(\xi,u)e^{\xi v}$.
+Moreover, being integral transforms of $h$ and $\widetilde h$, the resulting functions satisfy \eqref{eq:density-constraint} with $f(u) = \Li_3(e^{-u})$ as well.
 Hence, it must be a solution $g$ of \eqref{eq:WDVV}.
-In other words, it is some constant linear combination of the Hamiltonian density generating functions $g_1$ and $g_2$ of the principal hierarchy of the resolved conifold. \end{rem}
+In other words, it is some linear combination of the Hamiltonian density generating functions $g_1$ and $g_2$ of the principal hierarchy of the resolved conifold, with coefficients depending only on $\xi$.

+In fact, we can see this more explicitly.
+Upon carrying out the following substitution (assuming $u>0$):